The Norwegian Climate and Forest funding to civil society

 See the full announcement text and application form at the Norwegian Grants Portal.
 Applications must be submitted electronically and in English through the Grants Portal.

 - Read more about the call for proposals: Support to civil society rainforest action

-Oslo, 19 March: In recent weeks, the Covid-19 virus has severely impacted society at large in most countries relevant to Norway’s International Climate and Forest Initiative.
+The Covid-19 virus has severely impacted society at large in most countries relevant to Norway’s International Climate and Forest Initiative.
 The situation requires a lot from all of us.

 We understand that several organisations are in a difficult situation and cannot function efficiently at the moment.
-We have therefore decided to postpone the application deadline for the current NICFI call for proposals to 19 May 2020 at 13:00 CET.
+We have therefore decided to postpone the application deadline for the current NICFI call for proposals to 19 May 2020 at 13:00 CEST.

 We still intend for projects to begin implementation during the first quarter of 2021.
 Our current plan is to decide which applications to award by January 2021, and sign grant agreements during the first quarter of 2021, which will be effective starting 1 January 2021.